angelomribeiro/HackerNews/Readme.md

 ## Future Improvements
 1. Add a log service to save important informations about the process;
 2. Save the result in a cache to improve the performance;
+3. Use Polly (Retry pattern) to provide resilience;